agvitaglione/progetto_es/README.md

 ## Configuration file
 In _config.txt_ is possible to set:
-* IP and PORT of a host receiver to which the data wil be sent.
+* IP and PORT of a receiver host that will collect the data with an UDP Socket.
 * Number of axis.
 * Number of tyre per axys.
 * List of _numberOfAxis x numberOfTyrePerAxys_ ID sensors.
 The sensors must be written in order from top-left to bottom-right.
 Use NONE if there are no sensors in that position.